An Exegetical Commentary

 waiting eagerly for our adoption as sons: the kal v'chomer argument is that if the whole of creation is waiting for redemption, how much more that the "sons of men" are also awaiting adoption as sons and physical redemption (Shulam). the redemption of our body: Paul informs us that redemption is not just a spiritual transaction, but a very physical reality that occurs in the resurrection.
 In Hebraic terms "body" may stand for the whole person in contrast to Greek dualism that conceived of body and soul as separate entities.
 In 2 Corinthians 5:1-10 Paul links man's "groaning" with the hope of complete (and physical) redemption, and uses the metaphor of the house or building to describe the new resurrection reality.

-25― But if we hope for what we do not see: Paul continues the thought from the previous verse. with perseverance: Grk. hupomonē, capacity for resolute continuance in a course of action; i.e., endurance, perseverance or steadfastness. we wait eagerly: Grk. apodexomai, to receive hospitably, to welcome or receive.
-This interesting word, used in the present tense, reflects the eager anticipation of God's blessing.
+25― But if we hope for what we do not see: Paul continues the thought from the previous verse. with perseverance: Grk. hupomonē, capacity for resolute continuance in a course of action; i.e., endurance, perseverance or steadfastness. we wait eagerly: Grk. apekdechomai, pres. mid., remain in a state of waiting for an expected even to take place; await, wait upon; here with a nuance of eagerness or longing.
+This interesting word reflects the eager anticipation of God's blessing.
 Maintaining the agricultural analogy the farmer is aware that all our food is provided by the gracious act of God.
 So, for the farmer hope means awaiting the harvest.
 While he continues to wait he does his part to bring about a mature crop, i.e., weeding and taking protective measures against predators, as well as praying for divine assistance.
 Waiting does not mean doing nothing.
 If all this is true in farming, how much more is it true in the expectation of resurrection, redemption and eternal blessedness.

-with groanings: Grk. stenagmos, to sigh or groan (BAG 773).
+with groanings: Grk. stenagmos, to sigh or groan (BAG).
 See also Acts 7:34 where Stephen recounts the oppression of the Israelites in Egypt.
 A parallel thought occurs in Exodus story of the Israelite's oppression and their beseeching God for help.

 "Now it came about in the course of those many days that the king of Egypt died.
 And the sons of Israel sighed because of the bondage, and they cried out; and their cry for help because of their bondage rose up to God.
 So God heard their groaning; and God remembered His covenant with Abraham, Isaac, and Jacob.
 (Ex 2:23-24)